jachappell/jachappell/README.md

 * <a href="https://www.drum-corps.net/news/3629">RESULTS: 2025 DCI Rules Congress</a>
 * <a href="https://www.drum-corps.net/news/3626">Spartans pave path to World Class</a>
 * <a href="https://www.drum-corps.net/news/3621">2025 DCI Rules Congress proposals</a>
-* <a href="https://www.drum-corps.net/news/3619">The New York Skyliners Announce Move to SoundSport for the 2025 Season</a>
 </details>

 <details><summary> <a href="https://www.storage-b.com">Storage B</a> </summary>